ExpediaGroup/styx/docs/developer-guide/api-overview.md

 ### Http Handler Interface

-A `HttpHandler` interface is the basis for Styx admin interfaces and routing objects.
+An `HttpHandler` interface is the basis for Styx admin interfaces and routing objects.
 It *consumes* the HTTP requests and asynchronously responds with HTTP responses.
 It has a simple interface: